The-Z-Labs/cli4bofs/README.md

 # cli4bofs

-Command line interface for (running) BOFs.
+Standalone command line interface for launching [BOF files](https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/topics/beacon-object-files_main.htm) outside of [Cobalt Strike Beacon](https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/topics/welcome_main.htm) environment.
+Under the hood it uses our [bof-launcher library](https://github.com/The-Z-Labs/bof-launcher) to accomplish its main task: running BOFs files on Windows (x86, x64) and Linux/UNIX (x86, x64, ARM, AARCH64) platforms.

 ## Description

-Swiss army knife tool for mainataining collection of BOFs files.
-Allows for running any BOF from filesystem and pass arguments to it.
-Handy also for testing, prototyping and developing BOFs.
+Swiss army knife tool for running and mainataining collection of BOFs files.
+Allows for running any BOF from filesystem and for conveniently passing arguments to it.
+Defines simple `yaml` schema for essential information about BOF files, like: description, URL(s) of the source code, arguments, usage examples, etc. Handy also for testing, prototyping and developing BOFs.

 ## BOF collection